Financial-Times/ft-origami/docs/syntax/scss.md

 * Component CSS *should* not use `!important`.
 Valid use cases for `!important` exist, but usually only at the product level.
 If `!important` is used in a component, a comment *must* be left in code to explain why it was necessary.
 * CSS expressions and behaviours *should* not be used, except to polyfill essential features for older browsers (e.g. boxsizing.htc for `box-sizing: border-box`)
+* Lengths *must* use pixel or percentage units, not ems or rems.

 ## SASS variables